KohkiHatori/Digital-Number-Recognition/README.md

 - ✅ Built complete ML pipeline from data collection to inference
 - ✅ Achieved high accuracy on digit recognition tasks
 - ✅ Created functional web interface for demonstration
-- ✅ Built annotation correction tool for model improvement
+- ✅ Implemented comprehensive data collection and labeling pipeline

 ## 🎥 Demo Features

 ### Web Interface
 - **Drag-and-drop image upload** with real-time preview
 - **Prediction display** showing detected digits and confidence scores
-- **Interactive annotation tool** for model improvement and validation
+- **Clean, intuitive interface** for easy image processing
 - **Responsive design** built with vanilla HTML, CSS, and JavaScript

 ### Backend API
 - **FastAPI endpoints** for image processing and prediction
 - **Asynchronous processing** for handling multiple image uploads
 - **Model inference pipeline** with configurable confidence thresholds
-- **Data logging and storage** for continuous model improvement
+- **Image storage and logging** capabilities

 *Note: Trained model files are not included in the repository due to size constraints (stored in `3_model/` - see `.gitignore`).*